xCykrix/k-value/.github/ISSUE_TEMPLATE/bug-report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Installation commands to use.
-2. Install dependencies for X adapter.
+2. Setup the environment in this way.
-3. Snippet of reproducible behavior, if applicable.
+3. Snippet of how you can reproduce it consistently
 4. Any errors that may be generated.

 **Expected behavior**